 American Academy of Arts and Letters

 My music comprises solo works, chamber music, orchestral work and music for film.
 I’m in the midst of commissions from members of Klangforum Wien, new works for Amanda Bartlett and for Keiko Murakami, and I just finished my first work for stage, which was premiered in February at Le Laboratoire, Cambridge.
 Recently, I completed commissions from Sound Icon, the Washington Square Contemporary Music Society and from Open Space.

 I regularly advocate for composers of all stripes as a performer (pianist) and as a director of the Etchings Festival for Contemporary Music.
 I’m also the Artistic Director of Ecce, a contemporary music ensemble.
 I was born and raised in the Southwest US, and so often, my music takes on concerns related to that landscape and culture: dislocation, organicism, native mythologies and the nature of relations within semi-isolated systems.
-Currently, I live in Cambridge, Massachusetts, where I teach music composition at Clark University.
+Currently, I live in Cambridge, Massachusetts, and teach music composition at Clark University.